genai-rs/opentelemetry-langfuse/README.md

 cargo test --test integration_test
 ```

-The tests use unique timestamp-based IDs to track traces and verify they land in Langfuse by querying the API with `langfuse-ergonomic` client.
+The tests use unique timestamp-based IDs to track traces and verify they land in Langfuse by querying the API with the [`langfuse-ergonomic`](https://github.com/cstrnt/langfuse-ergonomic) client.

 ## License